funnymanhzh/first-repository/readme.txt

-Git is a version control tool
+Git is a distributed control tool
 Git is free software
+I love Git